1899–1900 Staffordshire Senior Cup

 The twenty-third running of the Staffordshire Senior Cup consisted of nine clubs.
-It opened at the Aston Lower Grounds on 18 September 1899 and closed at the same venue on 26 April 1900.
+It opened at Aston Villa's Aston Lower Grounds (then called Villa Park) on 18 September 1899 before 8,000 spectators and closed at the same venue on 26 April 1900.

 The biggest wins in the competition 8–0, came at Walsall and Wolverhampton Wanderers.
+The Walsall was victory in front of a meagre crowd, was against Burton Wanderers, a predecessor club to Burton Albion.

-The Final at the Victoria Ground, Stoke, a tight affair, saw Grassam score for Burslem Port Vale only to be equalised by a scrimmage for West Bromwich Albion.
+The Final at the Aston Lower Grounds, a tight affair, saw Grassam score for Burslem Port Vale only to be equalised by a scrimmage for West Bromwich Albion.
 The attendance was just 500.
-In the replay at Aston Lower Grounds the First Division club West Bromwich Albion beat the Second Division side easily with goals from Simmons, Walker (2), Roberts (2) in front of 1000 spectators.
+In the replay at Aston Lower Grounds the First Division club West Bromwich Albion beat the Second Division side easily with goals from Simmons, Walker (2), Roberts (2) in front of 1000 to 1500 spectators.